 Is Churchianity getting in the way of revival?
 I believe that it is.

 We all have pre-conceived ideas about how God can move among us and bring revival.
 For most Christians it is confined to the 4 walls of a church building or maybe a special tent or conference.
 Even when we go to the streets we take our Christian culture, language, and music with us.

-What if he wants to move downtown on main street or in the neighborhoods, or maybe at your work or business? what would that look like and how would the church respond?
+What if he wants to move downtown on main street or in the neighborhoods, or maybe at your work or business?
+What would that look like and how would the church respond?

 So God starts a revival in a Methodist university and a prayer service lasts for more than two weeks.
 Who would have guessed or expected that?
 Eventually they ‘had’ to go back to the regular college business of teaching classes.
 But it proves that if it can happen there it can happen anywhere and even near you.
 This is just the beginning.